LocalEpi/LEMMA/README.md

 - Contant rate to hospital (if FALSE, fixed number of days to hospital): This is a true/false indicator if there is a constant rate at which infectious persons are hospitalized.
 (Note this is different than the "Percent of Infected that are Hospitalized" (Row 8).)

 ### Sheet 2: Model Inputs
 Specify the number of people in the area of interest; this could be a region, city, or hospital catchement area.
-Specify the final date of projections.
+Specify the starting and final date of projections.

 ### Sheet 3: Hospitalization Data
 Provide hospital case series data.
 On each date, specify the a lower and upper bound on the number of persons hospitalized with COVID-19.
 This bounding is intended to account for uncertainty due to persons who are hospitalized but under investigation (i.e., not yet confirmed COVID-19 positive or not).
 You may enter any range of dates.